FelipeH22/parallel_computing/README.md

 # parallel_computing
-Implementation of some parallel computing concepts in different problems using c++
+Implementation of some parallel computing concepts in different problems using c++.
+Pi, video compressing, matrix multiplication